 Zinatelli is a laureate of the 2008 Montreal Symphony Orchestra Competition, and received the 2008 Sylva Gelber Music Foundation Award.

-Zinatelli can be heard playing in the Calgary Philharmonic Orchestra on discs of works by Gershwin and Beethoven, and on broadcasts on CBC Radio both as an orchestral player and in recital.
+Zinatelli can be heard playing in the Calgary Philharmonic on the orchestra’s live-streamed concerts, on discs of works by Gershwin and Beethoven, and has been featured on CBC Radio broadcasts both as an orchestral player and in recital.

-Mr. Zinatelli completed undergraduate studies at the Glenn Gould School of the Royal Conservatory of Music in Toronto with Andrew McCandless, and pursued graduate studies at the Cleveland Institute of Music with Michael Sachs.
+Zinatelli completed undergraduate studies at the Glenn Gould School of the Royal Conservatory of Music in Toronto with Andrew McCandless, and pursued graduate studies at the Cleveland Institute of Music with Michael Sachs.

 Away from music, Zinatelli is a keen cook, an avid cyclist, and a science enthusiast.